 Seattle Seahawk hires Oakland attorney after he says Vegas police threaten to blow his head off

-A Seattle Seahawk has hired a high-profile Oakland rights attorney to investigate what the NFL player says was an assault by two Las Vegas police officers after a shooting simply because he was a “black man in the wrong place at the wrong time.”
+A Seattle Seahawk has hired a high-profile Oakland civil rights attorney to investigate what the NFL player says was an assault by two Las Vegas police officers simply because he was a “black man in the wrong place at the wrong time.”

-Defensive end Michael Bennett, 31, tweeted out a poignant statement on Wednesday accusing the officers of ordering him to the ground on Aug.
-27 outside Drai’s Nightclub at Boulevard and East Flamingo streets after a Mayweather-McGregor fight following what sounded like gun shots.
+Defensive end Michael Bennett, 31, tweeted out a poignant open letter on Wednesday accusing the officers of ordering him to the ground on Aug.
+27 outside Drai’s Nightclub inside after a Floyd Mayweather-Connor McGregor fight following what sounded like gun shots.

 “Las Vegas police officers singled me out and pointed their guns at me for doing more than simply being a black man in the wrong place at the wrong time,” Bennett wrote.
-He also said they threated to blow his head off if he didn't comply.
+He also said they threatened to blow his head off if he didn't comply.
+Later, he spoke at a Seahawks news conference on Wednesday in Seattle, calling the situation "tragic...I hate to be up here at this moment."
+The team broadcast his words on Periscope.

+When asked by a reporter, Bennett said he has never been treated so poorly because of the color of his skin in his life, and he quickly pointed out that others have suffered worse fates than him.

+He also said there are 126 videos to review, and that if the pair involved violated any policies, they would be disciplined.
+He said the one officer accused of shoving Bennett to the ground did not turn on his body camera and that an internal investigation has been launched, even without a formal complaint from Bennett.
+According to the undersheriff, officers saw Bennett crouching under a gaming station and running away when they spotted him.
+"Due to Bennett's actions, they believed Bennett might have been involved in the shooting and gave chase," McMahill said.
+Bennett was detained for about 10 minutes and released.
+McMahill said he learned of Bennett's displeasure with how he was handcuffed through his tweet and subsequent media calls.

+Bennett told officers he only had problems with one officer and he said he understand what happened.
+An internal investigation has been launched, McMahall said, adding there are 126 videos related to this event.
+If any of the department's policies were violated, McMahill said, those officers will be disciplined.
+The officer involved in the situation did not turn his body camera on.

-According to Bennett’s version of events, he said he was heading back to his hotel when what sounded like gun shots rang out.
+According to Bennett’s version of events, however, he said he was heading back The Crormwell Las Vegas Hotel and Casino on Las Vegas Boulevard at E. Flamingo Street when what sounded like gun shots rang out.
 Like dozens of others, he ran away, trying to get to safety.

 He said a police officer placed a gun near his head and warned him that if he moved, he would blow my “f---ing head off.”